bprajeeth/displaytree/README.md

 > -  **value** - Pass the value attribute of the node which you want to be printed in each node of the tree as a string.

 ## Features ​​​🔥​
+- No need to for any modification in the original python code.
 - You can use your own NODE class for creating and operating your binary tree.
 - Thus, helping us to add as many attributes in the NODE class that we require, that can be used in the future for other operations.
 - When a NODE is not present/NULL, it will be presented as ​​​❓​ the NULL  value.